etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     docker_com.etendoerp.docker_db=true
     ```

-Then, to effectively run the services is necessary to **execute the command** in the terminal:
+Then, to effectively run the services, it is necessary to **execute the command** in the terminal:

 ```bash title="Terminal"
 ./gradlew resourses.up
 ```

-Here, all the services and their respective logs can be seen running using [Docker Desktop](https://www.docker.com/products/docker-desktop/){target=_isblank} tool
+Here, all the services and their respective logs can be seen running using [Docker Desktop](https://www.docker.com/products/docker-desktop/){target=_isblank} tool.

 ![Docker RX Services](../../../assets/developer-guide/etendo-mobile/tutorials/create-new-subapplication/rx-services.png)